-We recognise the importance of not only communicating our clear commitment to equality and diversity but also the importance of keeping stakeholders regularly informed of the progress being made and the outcomes being achieved.
-This includes opportunities for the community to take part in this work and help contribute to the improvements that the college is seeking.
+We recognise the importance of not only communicating our clear commitment to equality and diversity, but also the importance of keeping stakeholders regularly informed of the progress being made and the outcomes being achieved.
+This includes opportunities for the

-To inform stakeholders we will continue to:
+To inform stakeholders we will continue, through our annual report, to:

-- share results with designated consultation groups. - provide direct feedback to people who have been involved in consultation exercises; - publish information in service specific publications, newsletters and leaflets; - produce an annual report summarising the progress and impact of the Equality Diversity and Inclusiveness Strategy; - publish information on the college website about our work to progress the equality and diversity agenda; and
+- Share results with designated consultation groups; - Provide direct feedback to people who have been involved in consultation exercises: - Publish information in service specific publications, newsletters and leaflets; - Produce an annual report summarising the progress and impact of the EDI Scheme; - Publish information on the College website about our work to progress the equality and diversity agenda.

-Our aim is to ensure that information is available in the most customer friendly, accessible, practical and cost effective way and will communicate our messages by:
+Our aim is to ensure that information is available in the most customer friendly, accessible, practical and cost effective way.